gilch/hissp/docs/style_guide.rst

 Don't Count the Brackets
 ========================

-It is impossible for the human to comprehend the code of a nontrival program in totality;
+It is impossible for the human to comprehend the code of a nontrivial program in totality;
 working memory is too small.
 We handle complexity by chunking it into hierarchies of labeled black boxes within boxes within boxes.
 Mental recursive trees.